 Some governors have begun easing restrictions despite warnings from health authorities that it may be too soon to do so without sparking new infections.
 In Georgia, gyms, hair salons and bowling alleys can reopen Friday.
 Texas has reopened its state parks.

 The total number of people who are receiving unemployment benefits has reached a record 16 million, surpassing a previous high of 12 million sets in 2010, just after the 2008-2009 recession ended.
-This figure reflects people who have managed to navigate the online or telephone application systems in their states, have been approved for benefits and are actually receiving checks.
+This figure reflects people who have managed to navigate the online or telephone application systems in their states, have been approved for benefits, and are receiving checks.